harry-dev-general/mbh/docs/02-features/calendar/FULLCALENDAR_IMPLEMENTATION_LOG.md

 4. **Recurring events**: Support for regular weekly shifts
 5. **Conflict detection**: Visual warnings for double-bookings

+## Critical Implementation Note

+**Issue Discovered**: October 10, 2025

+During deployment testing, it was discovered that the FullCalendar CDN links were documented in the implementation plan but not actually added to the HTML file during the initial implementation.
+This caused:

+1. `ReferenceError: FullCalendar is not defined`
+2. Blank calendar display
+3. Weekly Bookings component stuck in loading state

+**Resolution**: Added the missing CDN links and improved error handling to prevent cascading failures.

 ## Maintenance Notes

 - FullCalendar updates should be tested thoroughly before applying